-Activity type/group Time/day schedule Respond to voicemail and e- mail messages twice a day.
+Activity type/group Time/day schedule Respond to voicemail and e-mail messages twice a day.
 Handle activities and information as they occur rather than putting them aside for later.

-8. Carve out time for non-urgent activities

-Schedule time during the day to work only on non-urgent activities.
-Examples include phone calls, handling mail, and paying bills.
-Depending on your schedule and business activities, you might want to schedule two periods each day for these activities.

-Action: What 30-minute period(s) will I choose for non-urgent activities?
-(Note: Choose times when you will not be preoccupied with a deadline or project.)

-9. Manage your voice mail and e-mail twice daily
+8. Carve out time for non-u urgent activities aside for fater. activities.
+Examples include ph paying bills.
+Depending on you ur schedule and business chedule two periods each day for food(s) will I choose for non-ose times when you will not be , , 9.
+Manage your voice mail the workday.)

-Allow for two discrete sessions per day to check and respond to voice mail and e-mail messages.
-During that time, do this activity and nothing else.
-Sort your phone calls into high and low priority.
-During the rest of the day, limit your use of the phone and e-mail in order to focus on the project/task at hand.

-Action: What two times will I choose for voice mail and e-mail that work best for me?
-(Perhaps first thing in the morning and after lunch or just before lunch and shortly before the end of the workday.)

-10. Use an "as you go" task system

-As you go through your day, activities and information will cross your path.
+(2) As you go through your day, activities and information will cross your path.
 Handle them as they occur.
 Resist the urge to put them aside or add them to your to-do list to complete at a later time.
 Your goal is to "handle it once."
 When you review the growing list of tasks you've completed during the day, your sense of accomplishment will soar.

-Action: What three activities/items do I regularly put aside or delay instead of handling them as they occur?

-11. Take breaks

-When your energy level drops or you find yourself becoming too reactive to people or situations, take a rejuvenation break.
+So celebrate what you've accomplished, but raise the bar a little higher each time you succeed. ~ Mia Hamm Action: What three activities/items do I regularly put aside or delay instead of handling them as they occur?
+(1) At the end of each day, review your to-do list and examine what you accomplished, what you could have done more efficiently, and what still needs to be done.
+11. Take breaks When your energy level drops or you find yourself becoming too reactive to people or situations, take a rejuvenation break.
 That may involve physically moving away from your work area, getting some fresh air, listening to music, or talking with a friend.
 Find something that helps you recharge.
 Action: What five activities rejuvenate me?
+(1)